Backs up data from a Couchbase cluster

 It is recommended to use the couchbase://<addr> format for standard installations.
 The other two formats allow an option to take a port number which is needed for non-default installations where the admin port has been set up on a port other that 8091.

 The following command is used to take a backup of a Couchbase cluster.

-Once the backup process is complete, there will be a new directory in the specified backup repository containing the backed up data.
-You can see this new directory using the cbbackupmgr list command.
+Once the backup has finished there will be a new directory in the specified backup repository containing the backed up data.
+You can see this new directory using the cbbackupmgr-info command.